-Banks, bank holding companies, and financial institutions are highly regulated at both the state and federal level.
-Comerica is subject to supervision and regulation at the federal level by the Board of Governors of the Federal Reserve System through the Federal Reserve Bank of Dallas ("FRB") under the Bank Holding Company Act of 1956, as amended.
-Comerica Bank is chartered by the State of Texas and at the state level is supervised and regulated by the Texas Department of Banking under the Texas Finance Code and the Texas Administrative Code.
-Comerica Bank has elected to be a member of the Federal Reserve System under the Federal Reserve Act and, consequently, is supervised and regulated by the FRB.
-Comerica Bank & Trust, National Association is chartered under federal law and is subject to supervision and regulation by the Office of the Comptroller of the Currency ("OCC") under the National Bank Act.
+Banks, bank holding companies, and other financial institutions are highly regulated at both the state and federal level.
+Comerica is subject to supervision and regulation at the federal level by the Board of Governors of the Federal Reserve System through the Federal Reserve Bank of Dallas ("FRB") pursuant to the Bank Holding Company Act of 1956, as amended.
+Comerica Bank (the "Bank") is chartered by the State of Texas and at the state level is supervised and regulated by the Texas Department of Banking under the Texas Finance Code and the Texas Administrative Code.
+The Bank has elected to be a member of the Federal Reserve System under the Federal Reserve Act and, consequently, is supervised and regulated by the FRB.
+Comerica Bank & Trust, National Association is federally chartered and is subject to supervision and regulation by the Office of the Comptroller of the Currency ("OCC") pursuant to the National Bank Act.
 Comerica Bank & Trust, National Association, by virtue of being a national bank, is also a member of the Federal Reserve System.
-Furthermore, given that Comerica Bank is a bank with assets in excess of \$10 billion dollars, it is subject to supervision and regulation by the Consumer Financial Protection Bureau ("CFPB") for purposes of assessing compliance with federal consumer financial laws.
-The deposits of Comerica Bank and Comerica Bank & Trust, National Association are insured by the Deposit Insurance Fund ("DIF") of the Federal Deposit Insurance Corporation ("FDIC") to the extent provided by law, and therefore Comerica Bank and Comerica Bank & Trust, National Association are each also subject to regulation and examination by the FDIC.
-Certain transactions executed by Comerica Bank are also subject to regulation by the U.S. Commodity Futures Trading Commission ("CFTC").
+Furthermore, given that the Bank is a bank with assets in excess of \$10 billion, it is subject to supervision and regulation by the Consumer Financial Protection Bureau ("CFPB") for purposes of assessing compliance with federal consumer financial laws.
+The Bank's deposits, and those of Comerica Bank & Trust, National Association, are insured by the Deposit Insurance Fund ("DIF") of the Federal Deposit Insurance Corporation ("FDIC") to the fullest extent provided by law, and therefore the Bank and Comerica Bank & Trust, National Association are each also subject to regulation by the FDIC.
+Certain transactions executed by the Bank are also subject to regulation by the U.S. Commodity Futures Trading Commission ("CFTC").
 The Department of Labor ("DOL") regulates financial institutions providing services to plans governed by the Employee Retirement Income Security Act of 1974.
-Comerica Bank's Canada branch is supervised by the Office of the Superintendent of Financial Institutions and its Mexico representative office is supervised by the Banco de México.
-Comerica Bank is also registered in the Cayman Islands and subject to supervision by the Cayman Islands Monetary Authority.
+The Bank's Canada branch is supervised by the Office of the Superintendent of Financial Institutions and its Mexico representative office is also supervised by the Banco de México.
+The Bank is also registered in the Cayman Islands and subject to supervision by the Cayman Islands Monetary Authority.